drpatrik/combatris/README.md

 Level advancement | 10 lines / 5 * level Marathon
 T-Spin recognition | 3-corner with kicks
 Back-to-back Recognition | Combatris / T-spin
-Platforms | PC / OSX / Linux / Raspian

-The multiplayer mode is using a voting mechanism to ensure that everyone is playing the same campaign.
-The voting rules are simple the campaign with the greatest number of players wins and any player that want to play another campaign will be rejected.
+The multiplayer mode is using a voting mechanism to ensure that all participants are playing the same campaign.
+The voting rules are simple; the campaign with the greatest number of players wins and any player that want to play another campaign will be rejected.
 If there is a draw between the number of players Battle will be prioritized.
 Any player that are alone in a specific campaign will be rejected.